Gaston Browne: Foreign policy

 According to Browne, the United States is "the most important country" to the Caribbean in terms of tourism and trade, and Beijing provides aid to the Caribbean through grants, concessional loans, and infrastructure projects.

-His government sold Alfa Nero, the yacht of Russian oligarch Andrey Guryev.
-It was seized following the imposition of economic sanctions due to the Russian invasion of Ukraine.
+His government sold the yacht of Russian oligarch Andrey Guryev, Alfa Nero.
+Alfa Nero was seized following the imposition of economic sanctions due to the Russian invasion of Ukraine.
 Guryev's daughter, Yulia Guryeva-Motlokhov, filed a lawsuit claiming she is the real owner of the yacht.
-Gaston Browne admitted that the yacht's maintenance was costing taxpayers $28,000 a week.
+Gaston Browne said the yacht's maintenance was costing taxpayers $28,000 a week.